- AAC (Advanced Audio Coding)

 In Compressor, an action that is performed on a media file after it is transcoded.
-For example, a job action can add a transcoded file to Apple TV Home Videos or publish a transcoded file to a popular video-sharing website like YouTube.
+For example, a job action can add a transcoded file to your Home Videos library on Apple TV or run an Automator workflow.

 - keyframe interval

 A keyframe is a frame that stores a complete image.
 Keyframes provide the entire image in the video stream; after that image is provided, incremental changes between related frames are stored (not the entire image).
 Thus, when the image in the video changes dramatically, for example, when switching between images, a keyframe must be created to mark the location of change.
 It’s recommended that you allow Compressor to determine the key frame interval for your output file; however, you can also set the key frame interval manually.

 In Compressor, the location where your transcoded media file is saved.
 You can either use the default location (the same folder the source media file is in) or choose a custom location.